-Recheck throttle control lever operation.

-- Ensure that the tether cord cap (DESS key) is in position and that the cord attached to your clothing eyelet. - 3.
-Ensure that the engine stop switch is in the ON position. - Activate the choke according to the temperature.
-Refer to CHOKE AP-PLICATION further. - 5.
-Start engine as explained below.
+- Recheck throttle control lever operation. - Ensure that the tether cord cap (DESS key) is in position and that the cord is attached to your clothing eyelet. - 3.
+Ensure that the engine stop switch is in the ON position. - Depress the START/RER button to engage the electric starter and start the engine.
+Release button immediately when engine has started.